sachin-kumar-iphtech/hello-world/README.md

 # hello-world
-This repository is for learning hello world program hello my name is sachin kumar
+This is my first repository
+author-sachin kumar